 We’ll show you how to get from the airport to the centre of Paris now.

-How to get from Orly Airport to central Paris
+How to get from Orly Airport to the centre of Paris?

 Orly Airport is located 13 km south of Paris.
-There are several ways to get from Orly Airport to central Paris.
+There are several ways to get to the centre of Paris.

 Orlybus is part of the Paris Navigo Decouverte Pass.
 It stops in front of Terminal 4 and Terminal 2 (you can board at Terminal 2 if you are arriving at Terminal 1, 2 or 3).
-The Orlybus runs from 5:30-00:30.
+The Orlybus runs from 5:30 AM to 12:30 AM (05:30-00:30).

-How to get from Charles de Gaulle Airport to central Paris
+How to get from Charles de Gaulle Airport to the centre of Paris?

 Charles de Gaulle Airport can be found to the north-east, approximately 23 km from the centre.
 It is the second largest airport in Europe.